<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 • Wasted Survey Spend.
 Invalid survey results represent a direct waste of any money spent on creating, advertising, and distributing the survey.
 Even online surveys, which are the most cost-effective method of delivering surveys, can represent a significant expenditure—especially for a small-to-midsize business.

 • Wasted Product Development Spend.
-Product surveys used to gauge public interest in a new product line can help a company determine whether it’s worth their time and effort to spend money on R&D, tooling, supply chain management, and manufacturing for a new product.
+Product surveys used to gauge public interest in a new product line can help a company determine whether it’s worth its time and effort to spend money on R&D, tooling, supply chain management, and manufacturing for a new product.
 However, if that assessment is based on bad survey data, the company could end up wasting millions on a product that will turn out to be a dud.

 • Damage to a Company’s Reputation.
 Survey bots could indirectly harm a company’s reputation with the public.
 How?
 One way is by twisting polls about the company to make them overwhelmingly negative.
 Social media bots (bot programs that are designed to operate social media accounts) are even worse since they can share fake negative stories about companies online—and use the bad survey results as “proof” of their allegations.